nitsa/zfs/README.md

 in canceling the process,  part of the hard drive had already been formatted.

-This is a forensics story...
+> This is a forensics story
+> Python script mentioned in the article has been ported for use with Python 3 as extractor.py
+> Scripts tested on Win10
+> Enjoy !